68k-fafnir/68kmla-tools/README.md

 # 68kmla-tools

+to run the scripts with auth use the following syntax:
+`python script.py xf_session xf_csrf xf_user`
+xf_session, xf_csrf, and xf_user can be found by looking at the network tab in devtools when you load a forum page.
+NEVER SHARE THESE THEY GIVE ACCESS TO YOUR ACCOUNT

 titledb.py: create a database of all the post titles and their corresponding ids.
 I use it to find where posts are now after the crash.
-Doesn't work with threads that require an account (The Lounge, Trading Post, Trade Feedback).
 Should work on any xenforo forum idk.

-doomsday.py: download all the forum pages without processing them at all.
-Doesn't work with threads that require an account (The Lounge, Trading Post, Trade Feedback).
-Should work on any xenforo forum idk.
+doomsday.py: download all the forum pages without processing them at all.Should work on any xenforo forum idk.